 Of course, wireless connection is not the only way to connect to Internet – you can still use ethernet cable to connect your computer to router.
 Average router (including those with 47 Mbps wireless speed) should be able to reach 1 Gbps (or at least 100 Mbps) speed via cable.
 Just don’t forget, that when you connect 2 or more devices via cable, speed is shared too, like in wireless connection.

 It needs to be say that wireless connection is degrading if you are too far from router, signal is weaker and weaker, which affects network performance on your device.
-1300 Mbps router with 50% signal strength is still much faster then 47 Mbps with 50% signal strength.
+Please note that 1300 Mbps router with 50% signal strength is still much faster than 47 Mbps router with 50% signal strength.
 So be careful, when choosing router.